Dvice1/ECE-445-Battle-Bots-Lab-Notebooks/Notebooks/Aarav/README.md

 - Also a reminder for the design doc that needs to be updated and submitted by the day after tomorrow.

 11/13/24:
-- Sign up for presentation and demo times
+- Sign up for presentation and demo times.
--
+- Make sure to wear business casuals for the presentation.

 ## References/Citations
 - "How to use L293D motor driver with ESP32," YouTube, uploaded by Arnov Sharma, 6 Jul 2020.
 [Online].
 Available: https://www.youtube.com/watch?v=aDBF9Yj04MU [Accessed: Dec.
 11 2024].